3lackHa7e/New-Year-Wish-2027/README.md

-Here is a professional and fun `README.md` for your GitHub repository.
-I've customized it based on the screenshot you provided and your code structure.

-You can copy and paste this directly into your `README.md` file.

----

 # ✨ New Year Wish 2027

 A beautiful, interactive web application designed to count down the moments to **2027** while spreading joy with randomized, heartwarming New Year wishes.

-*(Note: Upload your screenshot to your repo and update this path if necessary!)*

 ## 🌟 Features